Restless legs syndrome is an urge to move your legs due to uncomfortable and unpleasant sensations in them.

-- The common symptom of restless legs syndrome is that you have a strong, overwhelming urge to move the affected part of your body, usually your leg and moving will usually make you feel better, at least for a short time.
+- The common symptom is a strong, overwhelming urge to move the affected part of your body, which will usually make you feel better for a short time.

-- Treatment for restless legs syndrome usually involves treating the underlying cause, and trying a few lifestyle changes for milder symptoms or a trial of medicines for severe symptoms.
+- Treatment usually involves treating the underlying cause, lifestyle changes for milder symptoms or medicines for severe symptoms.

 - Both legs may be affected or one may be worse than the other.

-- Sometimes, other parts of the body such as the arms or lower back may be affected.
+- Sometimes other parts of your body, such as your arms or lower back, may be affected.

-- Restless legs syndrome can impact your sleep and lead to tiredness, feeling sleepy or trouble concentrating.
+- RLS can affect your sleep and lead to tiredness, feeling sleepy or trouble concentrating.
 If this happens, see your doctor and get help to manage your symptoms.

 - These feelings begin about 15 minutes after you lie down to sleep or to relax or when you have not moved for long periods, such as when travelling in a car or airplane.